-- Submit to the registrar the completed and signed DIRECTED STUDY PROPOSAL form (available on the Seminary website), along with all supporting documentation.
+- DMin students may take many of the seminary's masters-level electives with additional work to be negotiated with the professor. - Directed Study: Up to six (6) credits of elective courses may be taken as Directed Study.
+The procedures outlined in Section 5 should be followed when requesting a Directed Study.
+To request a Directed Study, the student must: - Clearly identify the topic and submit a proposal for directed study - Submit a draft proposal to the requested professor well in advance of the term in which it is requested.
+Submission of a proposal does not guarantee approval of the proposal. - Submit to the registrar the completed and signed DIRECTED STUDY PROPOSAL form (available on the Seminary website), along with all supporting documentation.
 Forms that are not signed or accompanied by the requested documentation will be returned to the student. - All directed studies are subject to the approval of the Vice President of Academic Affairs.